google/youtube-8m/README.md

 This will output the top 20 predicted labels from the model for every example to 'predictions.csv'.

+### Training on Frame-Level features

+Follow the same instructions as above, appending `--frame_features=True --model=FrameLevelLogisticModel --feature_names=inc3` for the train.py, eval.py, and inference.py scripts.

+The 'FrameLevelLogisticModel' is designed to provide equivalent results to a logistic model trained over the video-level features.
+Please look at the 'models.py' file to see how to implement your own models.

 ## Overview of Files